- Reference Number: HEY1240/2021

 An angiogram is generally a safe procedure, however there are some risks and potential complications:

-4. Infection- There is a risk of the puncture wound becoming infected.
-This can be treated with antibiotics
+- Infection- There is a risk of the puncture wound becoming infected.
+This can usually be treated with antibiotics

-5. Reactions to the dye – This is very uncommon.
+- Reactions to the dye – This is very uncommon.
 Various reactions and allergies can occur.
 The staff are fully trained and equipped to deal with such reactions.
 Reactions that can occur include rash, vomiting, asthma, disturbance in heartbeat and kidney damage.
-If you have had a reaction to the dye in the past please bring it to the notice of the team.
+If you have had a reaction to the dye in the past, please bring it to the notice of the team.

-7. Embolism or dissection – Occasionally damage to the artery occurs as a result of the passage of the instruments.
-This can result in bits of fatty material or blood clot being dislodged and blocking the artery further down the leg, or a splitting of the layers of the artery wall causing a blockage of the artery.
-These rare complications can normally be resolved by small procedures undertaken through the catheter but rarely a surgical operation will be required to restore blood flow.
+- Embolism or dissection – Occasionally damage to the artery occurs as a result of the passage of the instruments.
+This can result in bits of fatty material or blood clot being dislodged and blocking an artery either into the leg or into the kidney.
+This can require additional treatment of the leg or occasionally cause reduction in kidney function or very rarely complete loss of the affected kidney function.

 Please read this information leaflet.
 Share the information it contains with your partner and family (if you wish) so that they can be of help and support.
 There may be information they need to know, especially if they are taking care of you following this examination.

-The procedure is carried out under local anaesthetic in the Radiology Day Unit at Hull Royal Infirmary, usually via a vein or artery in your groin.
-There are no specific preparations that you need to undertake and you may eat and drink normally prior to the procedure.
+The procedure is carried out under local anaesthetic in the Radiology Day Unit at Hull Royal Infirmary, via an artery in your groin, or very rarely from the arm.
+There are no specific preparations that you need to undertake, and you may eat and drink normally prior to the procedure.

-You will need to alert the staff of any allergies you have and they will need to know a list of your current regular medication.
-Please inform the staff if you take any medication to thin your blood as this may need to be omitted for a day or two prior to your procedure.
+You will need to alert the staff of any allergies you have, and they will need to know a list of your current regular medication.
+Please inform the staff if you take any medication to thin your blood (Warfarin, Apixiban or Rivaroxaban) as this may need to be omitted for a day or two prior to your procedure.

-The doctor or nurse may put a small plastic tube (cannula) into your arm in case you need any drugs during the procedure.
+The doctor or nurse will put a small plastic tube (cannula) into your arm prior to the angiogram to allow administration of any drugs or fluids during the procedure.

 What will happen?